Initial State Dependent Dynamics Across Many-body Localization Transition: VI. Interface melting for 1-kink state and MBL transition

-In this section , we analyse the melting or broadening of the interface for a 1-kink state as an alternative probe of dynamics.
-We calculate the following quantities to analyse the broadening of the interface: \begin{itemize} \item The first moment of the particle density $m(t)$ which is defined as \be m(t)=\sum_{i=1}^L i[n_i(t)-n_i(t=0)]. \ee
+In this section, we analyse the melting or broadening of the interface for a 1-kink state as an alternative probe of dynamics.
+We calculate the following quantities to analyse the broadening of the interface: